CMSTrackerDPG/PixelPhase1Scripts/README.md

   1. *CMSPixelTrackerMap* - web interface for printing Pixel Detector Cabling information.
   2. *DeadROCViewer* - script that produces maps with marked desired ROCs inside modules.
-  3. *HotPixel* - analyzer that looks for 'hyperreactive' ROCs.
+  3. *HotPixels* - analyzer that looks for 'hyperreactive' ROCs.
   4. *PythonBINReader* - script which takes DQM file as an input, looks for all module level Pixel plots and reads bins' values (bin content reflects activity in a specified module) to produce simple ROOT tree used by TkCommissioner.
   5. *TH2PolyOfflineMaps* - creates Pixel Tracker Maps from DQM module level plots